Grimoaldo of the Purification: Life

 Ferdinando Santamaria was born on 4 May 1883 as the eldest of five children to Pero Paulo Santamaria and Cecilia Ruscio (d.1933–34); he received his baptism on 5 May in the local parish church.
 His parents ran a small rope-making business and were a pious couple.

-He received his Confirmation in September 1883 at the Pontecorvo Cathedral from Cardinal Gaetano Ybernegaray which was unusual at the time because he was not at the normal age for being confirmed; he made his First Communion at the age of eight.
+He received his Confirmation in September 1883 at the Pontecorvo Cathedral from Cardinal Gaetano Aloisi Masella which was unusual at the time because he was not at the normal age for being confirmed; he made his First Communion at the age of eight.
 His education began in 1890 and the priest Antonio Roscia was his teacher.
 Santamaria served as an altar server in his childhood from the age of eight and was a member of the church choir while also being a member of the Immaculate Conception Association that Romano Xativa ran from the age of nine.
 One neighbor even testified that on one occasion he had seen Santamaria lifted from the floor while he reflected in silence.

 In 1850 the Passionists took possession of a convent in the area and he soon became familiar with them while attempting to replicate their lives of penance into his own.
 His father had encouraged him to continue working in the business that he ran though Santamaria had become convinced that he wanted to join the Passionists himself and announced this at aged thirteen despite his father's reluctance to grant his son approval.
 But he was not even sixteen and his age prevented him from entering their ranks; while he waited until he was at the required age he took up lessons in Latin.
 He entered the order on 15 February 1899 and began his period of novitiate on 5 March 1899 at the Santa Maria de Olite convent, and assumed the religious name of "Grimoaldo of the Purification".
 The novice was quite keen to model his life on Francesco Possenti.
 He made his vows as a religious on 6 March 1900.
 He began his studies for the priesthood at Orthez where he found it difficult to adopt a scholastic discipline; he soon managed to overcome this brief impediment.

 On 31 October 1902 he was struck with an illness in the afternoon as he roamed the convent gardens, when he felt a stabbing pain in his head and dizziness; this was later diagnosed in November 1902 as acute meningitis.
 He was confined to his bed, but on 1 November attended Mass.
 Santamaria died from meningitis on 18 November 1902 at his convent.
 On his deathbed he had prophesied the date of his own death and that of Cardinal Gaetano Aloisi Masella.
 His mother and father – as well as numerous others – reported to have seen Santamaria appear to them, while emigration of relatives saw interest in him grow abroad with a particular emphasis in Rochester.
 His remains were later relocated in October 1962.
 His sister Vincenzina moved to Rochester sometime after his death and in 1920 his widowed mother moved in with her.